Shreyap303/springboot-with-h2/README.md

 ### Guides
 The following guides illustrate how to use some features concretely:

-#This application was developed in ubantu os.

 This application is running on **9090** port with spring boot in-built tomcat server.

 Also please find the **DataOneTask1_postman_collection.json** for API url and json objects

 *** Task 2

-# Getting Started

 ### Guides
 The following guides illustrate how to use some features concretely: